godopy/godopy/CYTHON_INTRO.md

 ```
 > Replace `<path to the Godot source folder>` with an actual path.
 Godot source should be compiled.
 > On Windows PowerShell the export command will be `$env:GODOT_BUILD = 'C:\godot'` if Godot build is in `C:\godot`
+> When you finish working with virtual environment, run `deactivate` command

 ### Creating a GDNative extension